University of Humanistic Studies

-The University of Humanistic Studies (Dutch: Universiteit voor Humanistiek (UvH)) is a university in Utrecht, The Netherlands.
+The University of Humanistic Studies (Dutch: Universiteit voor Humanistiek (UvH)) is a university in Utrecht, Netherlands.
 It is the youngest university in the Netherlands and houses about 530 students.
 It is also the only university offering a degree programme in humanistic studies.
 The UvH was founded in 1989 by elevating the status of a pre-existing higher education school of the Dutch secular association Humanistisch Verbond.